sulix-linux/unibuild/doc/building.rst

 ========     ============    ========================================================     =======
 no           name            Package name.
 String no           version         Package version.
-Only can use [0-9] or . or -                String no           release         Package release.
-Integer no           sources         Package source code url or path.
+Only can use [0-9] or . or -                String **yes**      release         Package release.
+Used by inary.
+Integer no           source          Package source code url or path.
 Array **yes**      executable      Package main executable name.
 Used by appimage               String no           description     Package description.
 String no           summary         Package summary.
 String